-However, also like an expensive car, Private Cloud computing requires the organization to maintain all the management and updates to the data center.
-Therefore, the company is solely responsible for the Cloud, which can be tedious for organizations that do not have an in-house IT staff member.
+However, also like an expensive car, Private Cloud computing requires the organization to handle all the management and updates to the data center.
+Therefore, the company is solely responsible for the Cloud, which can be a challenge for organizations that do not have an in-house IT staff member.

-ost organizations that choose this type of Cloud utilize a data center or internal network infrastructure.
-However, there are additional expenses for Private Cloud computing users, such as purchasing new equipment when the original hardware stops working.
+Most organizations that choose this type of Cloud utilize a data center or internal network infrastructure.
+There are additional expenses for Private Cloud computing, such as purchasing new equipment when the original hardware stops working.
 Maintaining this kind of Cloud could cost more than a Public Cloud, in the long run.

 One huge advantage to this type of Cloud is its security.
-Unlike a Public Cloud, a Private Cloud stores only the data from the organization that owns the data center.
+Unlike a Public Cloud, a Private Cloud stores only the data from the organization that owns or leases the servers.
 Meaning, there is almost never a possibility that the organization’s data mixes or leaks into another company’s set of information.

 Lastly, this type of Cloud has the perk of being customizable.
 Essentially, it could be as large as a company can afford and physically arranged to the organization’s desires.

 Unlike a Private Cloud, a Public Cloud stores data in the provider’s data center.
 In other words, an organization’s information is stored remotely and tends only to be accessible to the IT providers themselves.

 Since a company cannot access the data center equipment, the Cloud hosting provider is responsible for its maintenance, management, and updates.
 Essentially, a Public Cloud is similar to placing children under the watchful eye of a careful babysitter or daycare center, meaning an organization hands this responsibility over to someone with expertise.